eclipse-che/che-docs/src/main/pages/user-management/authentication.md

  - Write own or refactor existing info service which will provide list of configured provider endpoints to the clients;
  - Write single or chain of filters to validate tokens, create user in Che DB and compose the Subject object;
  - If the selected provider stores some additional data about user (first/last name, job title etc), it is a good idea to write an provider-specific ProfileDao implementation which will provide such kind of information;

 ### OAuth
 OAuth authentication part has 2 main flows  - internal or using external brokering mechanism.
-So, there is 2 main OAuth API implementations - **org.eclipse.che.security.oauth.EmbeddedOAuthAPI** and **org.eclipse.che.multiuser.keycloak.server.oauth2.DelegatedOAuthAPI**.
+So, there are 2 main OAuth API implementations - **org.eclipse.che.security.oauth.EmbeddedOAuthAPI** and **org.eclipse.che.multiuser.keycloak.server.oauth2.DelegatedOAuthAPI**.

 They can be switched using `che.oauth.service_mode=<embedded|delegated>` configuration property.